 SiteGround offers an impressive variety of hosting plans, including managed WordPress and WooCommerce hosting.
 Find out if it’s the right host for you.

-Bulgaria-based SiteGround has been around since 2004, but it quickly became the Mr. Popularity of the hosting world, with over a million active sites.
+Bulgaria-based SiteGround has been around for well over a decade, and it quickly became the Mr. Popularity of the hosting world, with over a million active sites.
 The company provides powerful tools for experienced web developers, while promising an easy hosting experience for even the newest of newbies.

-SiteGround offers everything from simple shared hosting (with a website builder included), to managed WordPress and WooCommerce plans, to scalable cloud hosting, dedicated servers, and enterprise solutions.
+SiteGround offers everything from simple shared hosting (starting at $6.99 per month), to managed WordPress and WooCommerce plans, to scalable cloud hosting, dedicated servers, and enterprise solutions.
 It has data centers in five locations, spread out over three different continents.

 A little something for everyone, you say?
 Well, I’m not a big believer in the one-size-fits-all approach.
 If it’s not true of t-shirts, it’s certainly not true of web hosts.